gengyuncong/Supercoiling/README.md

 To reproduce our results, the following steps need to be done:

-* install the prerequisite packages/softwares for Lattice Microbes
-* compile Lattice Microbes
+1) install the prerequisite packages/softwares for Lattice Microbes and compile Lattice Microbes

-* generate the input file in SBML format
+2) generate the input model in SBML format

-* Convet the input file from SBML to binary format
-* run the simulation by Lattice Microbes
+3) convet the input file from SBML to binary format, and run the simulation by Lattice Microbes

-* analyze the simulation results in python
+4) analyze the simulation results in python

 # Compiling Lattice Microbes